Compulsory heterosexuality: Concept and terminology

+Lorde's definition of the erotic removes it from the sexual context it has been placed in and brings it closer to the origins of the word eros, love in all its aspects.
+Her definition states that the erotic is women's capacity to feel overwhelming joy when they tap into their innermost desires, using their creative energy, sharing deeper connection with others, and doing what feels innately right.
+The full experience of erotic is dangerous to the patriarchy because women will search for fulfillment in all aspects of their lives once they understand the full capacity of joy they can experience.
+It would break the prioritization of men's desires.

 Compulsory heterosexuality is viewed as an institution that acts upon individuals from birth, and thus individuals are assumed to be heterosexual until proven otherwise.
 Due to this, Sandra Lipsitz Bem argues that sexual minorities have a greater "global identity development" from individuals investigating their experiences and senses of self in contrast to society.
 Individuals with minority sexual orientations are found to consider their sexual orientation as integral to their relationships with other people and as a foundation for their overall identity.

+Katerina Deliovsky argues that the Western structure not only compels women's sexuality towards the opposite sex but also to the same race, adjusting the term to compulsory "white" heterosexuality.
+This is prevalent in the stereotypes of black men being aggressive or Asian men being feminine in media.
+She argues that when Rich says compulsory heterosexuality is structurally assuring men's rights or needs it is really assuring for white men.
+The origins of upholding comphet is not only for the comfort of men but also to maintain whiteness societally and institutionally, as can be seen in how interracial marriage was illegal.
+It isn't to say, though, that only white men are the ones maintaining this.
+White women are complicit in assisting the racist system that is beneficial to them.

 Factors

 Manifestations of male power

 The idea states that male dominance in a patriarchal society is a major factor in enforcing compulsory female heterosexuality; that, in order to serve men's needs, heterosexuality requires men to force women into heterosexual relationships and marriage under a patriarchal society.
 Kathleen Gough argues that there are eight characteristics of "male power in archaic and contemporary societies", which are: